AFCON Top Scorers | All-Time Scorers + AFCON 2024 Top Scorer Predictions!

 Bet on Africa Cup of Nations’ Top Scorers in Zambia

-T&C's: 18+.
-This offer is only available to new GSB players upon registering their accounts for the first time and is not recurring.
-Bonus amount : 100% from first deposit Up to 2,000 ZMW in Free Bet.
-Minimum total odds of 3.0, x3 wagering.
+18+.
+Use FREE10 promo code to get additional 10 ZMW free bet.
+Wagering x3, minimum total odds of 3.0.
 Wagering must be completed within the first 30 days after your first deposit.
-Your Free Bet bonus maximum net payout is 10,000 ZMW.
-T&Cs Apply.
+Your Freebet bonus maximum net payout is 10,000 ZMW.
+Full T&Cs apply.
 Visit site

 • Intriguing Bonus